Transform Your Home with These Leftover Granite DIY Projects

 Steps:

-2. Prepare the Foundation: Remove the top layer of soil along your planned path and replace it with a bed of sand.
-This ensures a stable and level base for your granite tiles.
+2. Make the Base: Clear the grass/topsoil along the path and fill it with a layer of sand.
+This will provide a firm and even foundation for the granite tiles.

 Garden Tiles in Granite example